drnic/groq-ruby/README.md

 end

 bits = MessageBits.new("🍕")
-@client.chat("Write a long poem about patience", stream: bits)
+@client.chat("Write a long poem about pizza", stream: bits)
 ```

 ## Examples